zpz/zpz.github.io/_posts/2017-04-12-speeding-up-python-with-cython-appetizer.md

 And faster
 ==========

-If a functin's return value is a simple C type, it can be beneficial to declare that as well.
+If a function's return value is a simple C type, it can be beneficial to declare that as well.

 ```
 # file 'version06.pyx'.